How often do you clean your cell phone? If you're like most people, you probably rarely think about it. That's something you need to change.

 Keep it to Yourself

-Considering the statistics, the wise man or woman should take pains to protect themselves and others from the spread of harmful germs.
+Wise people should take pains to protect themselves and others from the spread of harmful germs.
 This is easy to do and simply requires responsible use.
 In short, you should not borrow another person's cell phone and neither should you allow anyone to use yours without cleaning it first.

 Although we may not think about it much, cell phones are actually quite personal.
 The phone is in constant contact with your hands, face and mouth which are all highly susceptible to the transmission of germs.
 In addition, when your phone is not in use, it is generally stored somewhere closed and warm like a pocket or a purse.
 Because of the warmth and potential moisture, these are both great breeding areas for any germs and bacteria that has found its way to your phone.